App that Identifies Objects

 When an object identifier is useful

 - Home users can scan an unknown tool, decor item, collectible, or kitchen object when the right search words are missing.
-Many users use visual search apps when they do not know the correct words to search manually.
+People turn to an object-identification app when they can see an item but do not know what to call it.

 - Gardeners can photograph leaves, flowers, weeds, and pests before deciding what to research next.
 A dedicated plant identifier is especially helpful when leaf shape or flower color matters.